Supporting a Friend or Family Member Who Has Just Come out

 Most people who come out have put a lot of thought into it before telling someone, so it is important to take it seriously.

 Try and let the person explore their sexuality without trying to change or pressure them.
-And let them explain what their sexuality means to them, and how they define it.
+Let them explain what their sexuality means to them, and how they define it.

 My friend/family member has come out as transgender